giriaryan694-a11y/TermuxCodeSpace/README.md

 You will automatically return to the TermuxCodeSpace manager.

 This provides a lightweight workflow for package management, Git operations, compiling code, and other terminal-based tasks without requiring a browser or large display.
-CLI sessions go through the same network proxy as code-server, so anything you `curl`, `git clone`, or `pip install` here shows up in the network log too.
+CLI sessions go through the same network proxy as code-server (when the proxy is enabled), so anything you `curl`, `git clone`, `apt install`, or `pip install` here shows up in the network log too.

 ## Accessing code-server